fubinf/sedrila/docs/course_testing.md

 ### Implementation for now

-External link validation is integrated into `sedrila author` using efficient HEAD requests with comprehensive reporting.
+External link validation is integrated into `sedrila maintainer` (a dedicated maintenance subcommand) using efficient HEAD requests with comprehensive reporting.
+The maintainer subcommand operates directly on source files without building the course, making it much faster than the full `sedrila author` build process.

 ### Features:
 - `--check-links [file]`: Validates external links with detailed reporting